-A student in one MA program or option who wishes to transfer to another must satisfy the admission requirements for the second program or option before making the transfer.
+A student in one MA program or track who wishes to transfer to another within the department of English must satisfy the admission requirements for the second program or track before making the transfer.
 Then the student needs to request, in writing, that the Director of Graduate Studies, after consultation with the relevant area directors, approve this transfer.